Anitha-Venkatesan/README-Generator/README.md

 ## Description
 * A command line application that dynamically generates a Readme.md file using user input
 * Getting GitHub infomation such as name,repository name and email to generate the readme for the user for a project
+* Used node dependencies inquirer for prompting user input
+* Used GitHub APIs to get the profile picture and repository link for issues and email id

 ## Table of Contents